-Calculate the zonal mean for each year/month combination in files.
-This applies to each file in an ensemble.
+Calculate the latitudinal or longitudinal centre for each year/month combination in files.
+This applies to each file in an ensemble. by : str by_area [bool] If the variable is a value/m2 type variable, set to True, otherwise set to False.